 TikTok has the uncanny ability to humanize anything it touches.
 Its quick and quirky format is ideal for showing off your employee’s wit and humor.

-LinkedIn is the online living room of the professional community.
+LinkedIn is great for B2B businesses, it is considered the online living room of the professional community.
 Invite job candidates to learn more about your company culture from their future peers.

 Any job prospects’ path to job placement runs through the careers page on your website.
 Images, testimonials, links to your employee’s own social media pages…let your company culture shine here by the light of your own smiles.